dry-python/returns/README.md

 We have a handy combination of `Future` and `Result` containers: `FutureResult`.
-Use it when your `Future` might have problems: like HTTP requests or filesystem oprations.
+Use it when your `Future` might have problems: like HTTP requests or filesystem operations.

 You can easily turn any wild throwing coroutine into a calm `FutureResult`: